Canner/WrenAI/wren-ai-service/README.md

 ### Speed Evaluation

+- to evaluate the speed of the pipeline, you can enable the timer
   - add environment variables `ENABLE_TIMER=True` in `.env.dev`
   - restart wren ai service
   - check `outputs` folder for the evaluation result file
+- to run the load test
+  - in the demo folder, run `make prepare` to start the docker containers
+  - in the demo folder, run `make ai` to start the ai service
+  - run `make load-test`

 ## Demo